WHEN THEIR SOLDIERS' JAZZ ASTOUNDED PARISIANS

 France-Amérique / zoom

-Gospel is frequently performed by Black Americans, and has spread to French Parisians.
+Gospel is regularly performed by this and other Black groups, and French Parisians learn it.

-Bechet's first stay in France (in 1925-1929) ended with 11 months in jail for having accidentally shot a woman.
-Back in the U.S. he opened a tailor shop to make ends meet, where musicians would come and play with him at the back of the store.
-Feeling that the US had no room for him he returned to France in 1951, where he became legendary.
+His first stay (in 1921-1929) concluded with 11 months in jail for accidentally shooting a woman.
+Back in the U.S. he opened a tailor shop to make ends meet, where musicians would come and play with him at the rear of the store.
+Unappreciated otherwise, he felt that the US had no room for him and in 1951, returned to France.
+He became legendary and remained there until his death in 1959.

-Ursuline Kairson arrived in Paris with a Broadway show, became lead singer at the Paradis Latin cabaret, stars in the musical Maya, une voix (see the poster below and click here for a performance).
+Kairson arrived in Paris with the Broadway show Bubbling Brown Sugar, starred at the Paradis Latin cabaret, then in the musical Maya, une voix at the Festival d'Avignon and in Paris (please click and scroll) as well as in innumerable Parisian venues.

 Entrée to Black Paris